juhasev/sample-ninja-help/subpanel-settings-survey-questions.md

 To see the choice option, click on the arrow-down indicator.
 You can designate options as disqualifying factors for both radio and checkbox.
 In addition, you can specify exclusive options for the checkbox question type.

 ### Populating questions from URL parameters
 To see the choice option, click on the arrow-down indicator.
 Next, click on the gear icon to modify question settings.
 Enter the URL parameter name.
 Let's say you want to populate GENDER data variable from the URL.
 Enter "g" or "gender" as the URL parameter name.
-Option toggle on hiding the question from the user.
+Optionally, you may hide the question from the user.

 To send a male respondent to your registration survey, the URL would take the following form: